-I’m a first year PhD researcher on Media and Communication in the Centre of Cultural and Media Policy Studies.
+I’m a second year PhD researcher on Media and Communication in the Centre of Cultural and Media Policy Studies.
 I have been awarded a Joint Warwick-China Scholarships Council award and full funding from Chinese National Government from 2017 onwards.

 Before joining Warwick, I was a bilingual investigative journalist in China’s National News Agency and largest Press Group, mainly in charge of deep investigation and social media operation.
 Hundreds of my articles have been released and forwarded by various media agencies and platforms, including Xinhua News Agency, etc. During my M.A, I was an intern reporter in BBC and worked part time for Chinese news agency in the UK.
 I also worked as a Student Stakeholder helping my professors develop a new module for Master’s students.